haml/haml/REFERENCE.md

 ### Attributes: `{}` or `()` {#attributes}

-Brackets represent a Ruby hash that is used for specifying the attributes of an element.
+Braces represent a Ruby hash that is used for specifying the attributes of an element.
 It is literally evaluated as a Ruby hash, so logic will work in it and local variables may be used.
-Quote characters within the attribute will be replaced by appropriate escape sequences.
+Quote characters within the attribute will be replaced with appropriate escape sequences.
 The hash is placed after the tag is defined.
 For example:

     %html{:xmlns => "http://www.w3.org/1999/xhtml", "xml:lang" => "en", :lang => "en"}